ShadowsShop/GenZ---Discord-Token-Generator/README.md

   **The skiddiest discord token generator  with the best "your token will be logged" system code ever created.**

  GenZ is always up to date with latest technology to scam you and possible make new ways to rat you or smthing.
-Last 2022 discord updates is a total shit we dont give a fuck about updates, if its about loggig you, our skid work supports those shit already.
+Last 2022 discord updates is a total shit we dont give a fuck about updates, if its about logging you, our skid work supports those shit already.
     </div >